Rusal launches legal action against LME warehouse rules

 The lawsuits coincide with a probe by the U.S. Department of Justice into the metals warehousing industry and the ownership of physical assets by Wall Street banks.

-(Additional reporting by Manolo Serapio Jr in Singapore and Josephine Mason in New York; Editing by Himani Sarkar, William Hardy and Krista Hughes)
+(Additional reporting by Manolo Serapio Jr in Singapore; editing by Himani Sarkar and Jason Neely)